Home

 WHY ACTION IS NEEDED IN PAKISTAN?

-Rationale for Improving Vitamin-A status in children.We need to improve Vitamin-A status because it:
+Rationale for Improving Vitamin-A status in children.We need to improve Vitamin-A status

 A. Increase chances of survival (Beaton et al - meta-analysis